-What you should know about it
+What you should know about the PEG Mentoring Scheme

 - You wish to upgrade to Full Membership of PEG and need to meet an additional criterion for achieving this status.
 ‘Could a mentorship help?’ you ask yourself.

 - You’ve completed a degree course in publishing studies or attended short courses in copy-editing and proofreading.
 ‘Where to now?’ you ask yourself.